hekatonkheirex/catppuccin-startpage/README.md

 ## Overview

-### Original text from author
 Aesthetic and clean startpage in [**Catppuccin Mocha**](https://catppuccin.com/palette) style, hosted on GitHub Pages.
 This start page is based on the [`dawn`](https://github.com/b-coimbra/dawn) and [`tartarus-startpage`](https://github.com/AllJavi/tartarus-startpage), which has even more functionality.
 I've tweaked the page's style to match [Catppuccin](https://github.com/catppuccin/catppuccin) palette and my [`dotfiles`](https://github.com/hekatonkheirex/dotfiles).

-### Fork Notice
+> [!NOTE]
-This is a fork from the awesome [pivoshenko's catppuccin-startpage](https://github.com/pivoshenko/catppuccin-startpage) and edited to suit my needs.
+> This is a fork from the awesome [pivoshenko's catppuccin-startpage](https://github.com/pivoshenko/catppuccin-startpage) and edited to suit my needs.

 ### Main principles